ArduPilot/ardupilot_wiki/dev/source/docs/roadmap.rst

 ---------

 - All mission features available in Lua (MichaelDB)
-- Figure flight mode in Plane as a script (Randy)
+- Figure flight mode in Plane as a script (Tridge)
-- Scripts creation parameter trees (Randy)
+- Scripts creation parameter trees (Tridge)
-- Sprayer moved out of C++, into Lua (Randy)

 Documentation